PERSISTLab/ekho/README.md

 1. Flash the Teensy 3.1 with the `code/record/micro/EkhoRecord_t3.ino` image using the Arduino application.

-2. Connect the Teensy 3.1, the digital potentiometer (synthetic load) and the Analog-front end as shown above.
+2. Connect the Teensy 3.1, the digital potentiometer / rheostat (synthetic load) and the Analog-front end as shown above.

 3. Connect jumpers JP4 and the left side of JP1 for replay path.